cipherstash/encrypt-query-language/JSON.md

 Where `aad` is the same as that which was provided during encryption and `D` is the `AES-256-SIV` decryption function coresponding to the encryption function described above.

+The output JSON here is called the _Annotated Ciphertext_.

 #### Extract ciphertext as TEXT

 This process is identical to extracting a ciphertext intended for `JSON`, as described in the previous